 Alfredo sauce is made from pure butter but we can pull a few swaps and use a healthier form of fat instead.
 There are vegan buttery spreads you can buy that taste very close to margarine and butter.
 There are also healthy alternatives to butter like coconut oil and olive oil.
 It’s also easy to make your own Homemade Vegan Butter.
 When you combine an equal amount of fat and flour in a saucepan over medium heat, you make a roux.
 Add non-dairy milk and you have a thick, creamy béchamel sauce that can go on to become a cheese sauce or an Alfredo-type sauce.
 When I make my Creamy Rotini Alfredo With Asparagus and Peas, I use coconut-based butter spread.

 You know how people say they don’t think they can live without cheese?
 Well, that wasn’t me except for just 2 types of cheese: mozzarella and parmesan.
-I used to buy fresh grated parmesan by the tub in my local Italian deli.
+I used to buy freshly grated parmesan by the tub in my local Italian deli.
 Luckily, there are vegan versions of almost everything now including the parmesan used in Alfredo sauce.
 You can buy vegan Parmesan at most grocery stores but you can also make your own vegan parmesan at home.
 Try this Raw Almond Parmesan and this Brazil Nut Vegan Parmesan.
 Both are made with nutritional yeast and you could just use nutritional yeast by itself to substitute for the parmesan.
 Since we’re making substitutions anyway, you can use other vegan cheeses as well.
 Melt vegan mozzarella like this Fresh Vegan Moxarella Cheese into your béchamel sauce or try vegan provolone or gouda for a milder taste.
-When I make my Spicy Alfredo with Greens, I use a combination of vegan butter, coconut milk and vegan grated Parmesan to make an incredibly delicious sauce with added greens for color and flavor.
+When I make my Spicy Alfredo with Greens, I use a combination of vegan butter, coconut milk, and vegan grated Parmesan to make an incredibly delicious sauce with added greens for color and flavor.